Solving a Problem

 For this lab we will use all of statistics for B.C. to match to the new Fraser Fort George CD we just created.
 Can we do this – the table from Stats Can will have many more records (rows) than the attribute table for the CD layer?

-Stats can attribute data into QGIS
+Stats Can Boundary file and attribute data into QGIS

 To keep us all on the same page, we will use the data Scott has prepared (he has made a non-spatial *.csv file for importing into QGIS).
 This file was downloaded and cleaned in the same manner as we did in the tutorial.